Jaquandor informed me:

 This answered is colored (pun intended) by the fact that I lost a friend in 2016 because, in discussions on Facebook and elsewhere, I thought I had understood the specific isolation that someone of a different culture – not white – was experiencing.
 I was severely upbraided for assuming facts apparently not in evidence.
 That I was not the only one so rejected was small comfort.

 To your question, you COULD write a story about a poor, gay youth in Florida.
-But it seems to me that someone who had actual knowledge and interest in the topic would be better served putting out something like that.
+But it seems to me that someone who had actual knowledge and interest in the topic would be better served to put out something like that.

 I do admire the notion that white people recognize sharing the stories that do not get told, such as Rebecca Skloot writing about Henrietta Lacks, is important.
 Waking Up White, and Finding Myself in the Story of Race by Debby Irving is HER perspective on race in America, not an assumption of someone else’s experience.